 We often provide activities in our Online Preschool that will encourage your child to continue learning in a way that may not always be obvious.
-We might ask them to act out a creature after physical activity to encourage them to explore movement in a different way.
-We might ask them to make something, such as a globe, or a snake puppet so that they are encouraged to use that resource to do more learning… We don’t want them to stay still!
+For example, we might ask them to act out a creature after physical activity to encourage them to explore movement in a different way.
+We might also ask them to make something, such as a globe, or a snake puppet.
+They are encouraged to use that resource to do more learning… We don’t want them to stay still!

 Why?
 Because we are using their natural ability to play to our advantage to teach them through this.
 In doing so, their brain is switched on and is learning in a way that is best for this stage in their brain development.
 They don’t realise they are learning, as it is a fun process for them.
 They are more likely to repeat the activities in their own time, helping to cement that learning into their permanent synapse.
 The more it is repeated, the better that lesson will stay with them for life.

-You may feel your child is not engaged because they keep getting up to move, but we have asked them to move and find things to keep it interesting to your child.
-They don’t want to be spoken to by an adult on a screen, they want to be part of the lesson and part of the conversation.
+You may feel your child is not engaged because they keep getting up to move.
+However, we have asked them to move and find things to keep it interesting to your child.
+They don’t want to be spoken to by an adult on a screen, they want to be included.
 They enjoy learning in this way, so we tailor our lessons to how they want to learn at this age.

 We hope this helps you understand and feel empowered to be part of the play learning experience.
-If you have any questions, about learning through play, or activity ideas, please do talk to your child’s key worker or any of the staff at Hatching Dragons who will be happy to help you develop your understanding.
+If you have any questions, about learning through play, or activity ideas, please do talk to your child’s key worker.
+Our staff at Hatching Dragons will be happy to help you develop your understanding.
 We are in this together!